-While the results are significant, the road getting here was long and challenging.
-In the late 1960s BC Hydro cleared a right-of-way and built two high voltage transmission lines and substations in Okanagan and Nlaka’pamux Territory to supply the lower mainland with electricity from hydro-electric dams on the Columbia River without adequately consulting, involving or accommodating the First Nations.
+While the results are significant, the road getting here was long.
+In the late 1960s BC Hydro cleared a right-of-way and built two high voltage transmission lines and substations in Okanagan and Nlaka’pamux Territory to supply the lower mainland with electricity from hydro-electric dams on the Columbia River without adequately consulting, involving or accommodating the First Nation’s Title and Rights.
 At the time, BC Hydro anticipated adding an additional third transmission line at a later date.
 That date came, and the new 500 kV transmission line – the Interior to Lower Mainland Line (ILM) which goes from Merritt to Coquitlam – was planned by BC Hydro in 2005 and scheduled to be built by 2013.
 Upper Nicola and ONA, collaboratively with the NNTC, worked consistently, diligently, and strategically to ensure that our Title and Rights were respected regarding the proposed new line.
 After multiple judicial proceedings, and intense negotiations over many years, agreements were achieved with BC Hydro in the fall of 2011.